OluwadareLab/TADMaster/README.md

 * Once Completed, TADMasterPlus will generate all outputs in the output path `job_path` that the user identified.
 * TADMAster Plus also generated a `Read.me` file that describes the output file structure and organization.

 _________________
+### How to Run TADMaster:
+#### STEP 1:
+* There are two pathways for running TADMaster, with contact matrix OR without contact matrix.
+* Contact Matrix is optional for upload because it is needed only if you want to include TADs annotation of heat-maps visualized.

+#### PATHWAY 1: With Contact Matrix
+* Make changes to the `TADMaster.config` file based on your preferences.
+* Required Input are : Specify the input matrix path, chromosome number, resolution and input datatype.
+	`* We have provided some default  input assignment as an example`
+* Turn off all Normalization or TADCaller algorithm.
+_Note: Running this script is for converting input data from any input format and extract chromosome matrix _

+#### PATHWAY 1: With Contact Matrix

+_________________